 I don’t write any of this to scare you.
 That is VERY last thing I want to do!!
 Just be aware, that if you are struggling with grief or sadness you can’t explain, these are some avenues you might want to explore.

-All of us carry grief and emotional shocks and traumas to some degree.
+We all carry grief and emotional shocks and traumas to some degree.
 Emotional traumas don’t have to be huge earth shattering events to affect us.
 We are all sensitive emotional, vibrational beings even if we don’t realise it!
-We carry grief and trauma in our bodies as well as our minds.
+We carry grief, loss and trauma in our bodies as well as our minds.
 If we don’t release and heal it it will affect our physical health as well as our emotional and mental health.

 This healing guided meditation starts where you are, in the depth of the darkness.
 Taking gentle, tiny, baby steps it leads you through releasing the painful emotions to seeing the possibility of light at the end of the tunnel.